Xceptance/xlt-documentation/content/en/load-testing/Manual/320-test-evaluation.md

 The network statistics section
 {{< /image >}}

 The **Bandwidth** tab displays information about the used incoming and outgoing bandwidth per request.
-XLT measures on socket level and therefore the real transfered data out and in of the application is measured.
+XLT measures on the socket level and therefore the real transfered data out and in of the application is measured.
 XLT does not analyze or modify that data when taking the measurements.
 Bytes Sent comprises all data that is sent out of the application including overhead such as http(s) headers and SSL protocol data.
 Bytes Received includes all received data and the connected overhead.
 There is no measurement difference between sent and received data.

 **Network Timing** reports all low level network timing data that have been measured on socket level.
 Each measurement point contains information about minimum and maximum times occurred as well as the mean of all gathered data.